Information Theoretic Text-to-Image Alignment: Details on user study

-In this analysis we aimed to understand how users perceive images selected via \acrshort{BLIP}, \gls{HPS} and \gls{MI}.
-To do so, we run surveys composed of 10 rounds, each showing a prompt and the related best image among 50 generations according to each metric.
-Each of the 10 prompts is randomly selected from a pool of 700 prompts for the color category, and at each round the order in which the 3 pictures is shown is also randomized.
+In the first surveys campaign we aimed to understand how users perceive images pre-selected by \acrshort{BLIP}, \gls{HPS} and \gls{MI}.
+Specifically, we run surveys composed of 10 tests, each showing a prompt and the related best image among 50 generations (using \acrshort{SDBASE}) as ranked according to each metric separately~(\Cref{sec:method}).
+Each of the 10 prompts is randomly selected from a pool of 700 prompts for the T2I-Combench color category, and at each test the order in which the 3 pictures is shown is also randomized.

-We run surveys across three user groups: \emph{Academic users}, counting 5 members, are representative of highly informed and tech savvy users, who are familiar with how generative models work; \emph{Random users}, counting 25 members, are representative of illiterate users who are not familiar with computer-based image generation; \emph{Students}, counting 16 members, are representative of masters' level students who are familiar with image generation tools, and who have attended introductory-level machine learning classes.
+We run surveys across three user groups: \emph{Academic users} (5 members) are representative of highly informed and tech savvy users, who are familiar with how generative models work; \emph{Random users} (25 members) are representative of illiterate users who are not familiar with computer-based image generation; \emph{Students} (16 members) are representative of masters' level students who are familiar with image generation tools, and who have attended introductory-level machine learning classes.

-Overall, we collected 45, 35 and 22 surveys across 3 days for Academics, Random users and Students respectively which we detail in \Cref{tab:survey}.
+Overall, we collected 102 surveys (45, 35 and 22 surveys across 3 days for Academics, Random users and Students respectively) which we detail in \Cref{tab:survey}.
 The top part of the table breaks down all possible answers combinations.
 The results, although with some differences between user groups, clearly highlight that the three alignment metrics we consider in this work are roughly equivalent, with \gls{MI} and \acrshort{BLIP} being preferred over \gls{HPS}.
 For the Academics and Students groups, all the three images are considered sufficiently aligned with the prompt in almost half of the cases ($40.4\%$ and $44.6\%$ respectively).
 Interestingly, random users select only one of the three images about 10$\times$ much more frequently than the other two groups (on average 14.2\% for real users while 5.4\% and 3\% for Academics and Students respectively).
-We hypothesise that being previously exposed (or not) to the technical problems of image generation from the alignment perspective, or simply being literate about machine learning can influence the selection among the three pictures.
+We hypothesise that being previously exposed (or not) to the technical problems of image generation from the alignment perspective, or simply being literate (or not) about machine learning can influence the selection among the three pictures.